FlushedCrusher/FlashDeck/README.md

 # FlashDeck
-A project for storing and quizzing flash cards.
+A project for quizzing & mastering flash cards.